Igor Bancer: Musical career

 Mister X performing live in Minsk, in March 2020.

-Ever since 2003, when with Boris from Oi!
-Bombers he founded the Mister X streetpunk band, he has been the group's primary vocalist.
+Ever since 2003, he founded the Mister X streetpunk band when with Boris from Oi!
+Bombers, and has been the group's primary vocalist.

 The whole band, including Igor, identify as SHARP and form part of the anti-racist skinhead and Oi! scene in West Belarus.
 Partially thanks to Bancer's fluency in Polish, Mister X have become well known on the underground punk scene in Poland, where they are often referred to as "the most well-known Belarusian punk rock band" and "the flagship of Belarusian street punk".

 Since their formation, the band have toured with Igor in many European countries outside of their usual venues of Belarus, Poland, Russia, Latvia, and Lithuania – including Germany and other Western European countries.
 Depending on the song, Igor writes his lyrics and records his vocals in Russian, Polish, English, or Belarusian.

 Although Igor and his band's self-proclaimed apolitical stance initially led to them being somewhat ostracised on the then highly politicised Belarusian punk scene, it has not gotten in the way of garnering an international following of fans in the years following the band's creation, despite difficulties with the country's regime and travelling.
 The band and their fans have also experienced police brutality and repressions at the hands of the local authorities during one of their gigs in Ryazan, Russia.